 Dermatology Medical Student Rotations

-We welcome third- and fourth-year Geisel School of Medicine students and visiting medical students interested in dermatology to join us for a clinical rotation.
-Rotations are typically 4 weeks long, but 2-week rotations are also available if desired.
+We welcome third- and fourth-year students from the Geisel School of Medicine, as well as fourth-year visiting medical students with an interest in dermatology, to join us for a clinical rotation.
+Rotations are typically four weeks long, though two-week options are available upon request.
+Please note that visiting student rotations are limited to four weeks only.

 During the rotation, students attend a variety of general and subspecialty clinics, including contact and occupational dermatology, cosmetics, cutaneous lymphoma, dermatology and rheumatology, Mohs and dermatologic surgery, pediatric dermatology, in-patient consultations, and resident continuity clinics.
 Medical students also attend Grand Rounds, journal club, resident didactic conferences, and dermatopathology microscope sessions during the rotation.